-Sue Phillips (left) and Kathy Stagl (right), Co-Chairs
+Margo Dixon (left) and Beth Taylor (right), Co-Chairs

 Church Family arranges the support for members and friends to help them through difficult situations.
 It is dedicated to service within our own church community during times of need or crisis.
 The committee will coordinate volunteer help from the congregation to respond to situations which already exist or which arise.
 In cooperation with the congregation, the committee acts as a loving family, extending a hand to members and friends in times of need.

 Jane Benning, Chair

 The Communications Committee is responsible for communicating and promoting the activities and programs of the church within the membership and to the larger community via newspaper articles, our website, and in-house newsletter.

 Christine Davis (left) and Tom Repasch (right), Co-Chairs

 Denominational Affairs is responsible for informing the members and friends of the UUCLV about the mission and structure of the denomination and, to provide the members and friends of the UUCLV the opportunity to participate in the programs and events of the UUA and its affiliated organizations.